chrisistansell/Cyborg-Trackzeron/README.md

 ![Azeron-addsensor](https://user-images.githubusercontent.com/16569424/107109075-17e8e500-680b-11eb-8602-91806c507511.png)
 ![Sensor-Teensy](https://user-images.githubusercontent.com/16569424/107109078-1ae3d580-680b-11eb-8402-30c224dd913e.png)

+I used my own wiring for the optical sensor to the teensy board.
+So I substituted the pink wire for a white wire because of the color spectrum in my wire kit.

 - Attach the sensor to the trackball assembly.
 - Fit the trackball assembly to the Azeron thumb rail.
 - Reattach the palmrest